Brand Momentum Vision One

 We’ve predicted brand momentum being low and it turning into the downfall of a brand.
 The prime example would be the work we have done in the Airline Industry.
 We noticed how Monarch was in a state of heavy decline, with the brand failing to recoup from its trajectory and inevitably went bust.
 It goes to show how our momentum generates accurate areas of both success, which should be used as a sign of what a brand does right, but an alarming metric when your brand is facing the lower scores of momentum, highlighting how action must be taken to change before it is too late.

-Running brand tracking surveys over time will allow you to spot trends over time and allow you to take action quicker.
-But you’ll need to measure more than brand metrics if you want truly actionable research, so Welcome to BrandVision.
+Running brand tracking surveys over time will allow you to spot trends and take action more quickly.
+But you’ll need to measure more than brand metrics if you want truly actionable research, so welcome to BrandVision.

 Welcome to BrandVision

-Metrics to Turbo Charge your Strategy
+Metrics to Turbo Charge any Brand Strategy

-BrandVision is our flexible brand evaluation system that can be fully customised to your requirements.
-From self-serve to fully managed BrandVision offers tracking for brands of all shapes and sizes.
+BrandVision is our flexible brand evaluation system that can be customised to your needs.
+From self-serve to fully managed, BrandVision offers tracking for brands of all shapes and sizes.

 Brand Magnetism

-Part of the Brand Funnel, Magnetism refers to the attraction your brand has with the target market.
+Part of the Brand FunnelMagnetism refers to the attraction your brand has with the target market.

 There are two aspects to brand Magnetism.
-Firstly the strength of appeal and interest in the brand.
+Firstly, the strength of the brand’s appeal and interest.
 Secondly, it is about the segments and groups interested in the brand.
-Understanding who, and who isn’t interested in your brand are the first steps in creating a strong marketing and brand strategy.
+Understanding who is and isn’t interested in your brand is the first step in creating a strong marketing and brand strategy.

-Brand Magnetism is the holy grail for many brands as it is often associated with some of the best and most iconic brands in history.
+Brand Magnetism is the holy grail for many brands, as it is often associated with some of the best and most iconic brands in history.

 Brand Love